 Portion control has everything to do with serving size.
 If you’re gaining weight, reduce your food portions.
 If you’re losing weight, increase your food portions.
 But if you’re finding it difficult to portion control or to maintain a healthy weight, take a visit to your doctor and express your concerns sooner rather than later.

 Do you find it difficult to shop for groceries?
 If so, you could ask a friend or family member for some help.
-If they can’t help you to shop or prepare meals you might need to start looking at some kind of home support.
-To access help and support in the home via government-funded services, contact My Aged Care on 1800 200 422.
+If they can’t help you to shop or prepare meals, you might need to start looking at some kind of home support.
+To access help and support in the home via government-funded services, contact My Aged Care at 1800 200 422.

 Many older people worry about their bowel functions.
 To keep your bowels in good working order you need to stay hydrated, be active and consume enough fibre.
 If you do all of this and your bowels still aren’t working efficiently, you need to go and get a check-up.